Sexual harassment in the hospitality industry, i should have written an article years ago.

 SEXUAL HARASSMENT, WHAT NEXT?

-If your complaint is ignored or not dealt with professionally, then you can lodge a General Protections claim to the Fair Work commission outlining your victimisation to sexual harassment and the fact your complaint was ignored.
+If your complaint is ignored or not dealt with professionally, then you can lodge a General Protections claim to the Fair Work Commission outlining your victimization of sexual harassment and the fact your complaint was ignored.
 If your manager/boss is the one that is sexually harassing you, you can choose to resign, or lodge a Sexual Harassment complaint to your states Equal Opportunity Commission.
 Other options available are;

 - Report the harassment to the police